Euro doomsayers adjust predictions after 2012 apocalypse averted

 Now he says the risks of a near-term catastrophe have been reduced.
 Reflecting the more cautious view of many of his colleagues, Roubini believes 2013 will be another year in which European politicians “muddle through”, avoiding catastrophe.

-But the euro’s day of reckoning will come, he believes, with the risks metastasizing over the course of 2013 and Greece, once again, posing the biggest threat.
+But the euro’s day of reckoning will come, he believes, with the risks metastasising over the course of 2013 and Greece, once again, posing the biggest threat.

 At the height of the crisis in June, the euro zone dodged a bullet when the conservative party New Democracy narrowly beat anti-bailout leftists SYRIZA in the Greek election.